Autodesk/aomi/docs/generic.md

 ## Files

 You may specify a list of files and their destination Vault secret item.
 Each `files` section has a list of source files, and the key name they should use in Vault.
 Each instance of a `files` section must also include a Vault mount point and path.
-The following example would create two secrets (`private` and `public`) based on the two files under the `.secrets` directory and place them in the Vault path `foo/bar/baz`.
+The following example would create two secrets (`private` and `public`) based on the two files under the secrets directory and place them in the Vault path `foo/bar/baz`.

 ----
 `Secretfile`